ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 * Audit container and automatic auditing
 * NSwagStudio file to generate TypeScript client code
 * DataTables and Pagination support using LINQ and IQueryable in API
+* React web app form with client validation using Formik and Yup

 # New Features Under Development
 * ASP.NET Core Identity  (TODO)